This With a Local supplies insider tips on things to do and see while visiting the Volcanoes National Park, Rwanda.

 He became active in the tourism industry by becoming a guide at Kinigi’s cultural centre.
 I first met Charles in 2012 while touring Rwanda.
 He now has the vision of building a school in Kinigi, financed through community tourism projects.
-Charles believes is personalised tours, with airport pick ups, and shares some of his insights into his region here:
+Charles believes offers personalised tours with airport pick-ups.

 Why do you think people should come to Kinigi?